epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 (in Axes / Projection)

-- Projection = car or Aitoff (for 0° at center, range = 0-360°) — you want to use this for Aitoff
+- Projection = car or Aitoff (for 0° at center, range = 0-360°) — you want to use this option for Aitoff
 - Projection = car0 or Aitoff0 (for 0° on left border)
 - In both cases, keep View Sky system = Equatorial